 2 Timothy 3.16 (MSG) – Every part of Scripture is God-breathed and useful one way or another – showing us truth, exposing our rebellion, correcting our mistakes, training us to live God’s way.
 Through the Word we are put together and shaped up for the tasks God has for us.

 2 Timothy tells us how important the Bible is – reminding us that it’s all from God and all useful.
 It shows us truth; exposes sin and rebellion; it corrects our mistakes and trains us to live God’s way.
 The Bible actually shapes us to be ready to do all God wants us to.
 Now imagine you didn’t have the Bible, you wouldn’t have this truth; wouldn’t have all this training and help and wouldn’t be ready to do all God wants you to do and enjoy doing!

 In the longest Psalm in the Bible (calling it The Word), Psalm 119 we learn about the importance of the Bible.
 The Psalm writer stores up the Word in their heart so they don’t sin; they think about the Word night and day; they love the Word of God; they put their hope in it; they put the Word into song etc. So the Bible is incredibly important.
 It’s not just an instruction manual for life, it’s life itself!
 Jesus said that man doesn’t live just by bread, but by every word that God speaks!
 The Bible = true life so make a commitment to know the Bible, speak it out, pray it out, think about what it means and live it out.

-You may want to have some kind of response here...
-Maybe a prayer or some kind of action where the young people can respond.
+You may want to have some kind of response here… Maybe a prayer or some kind of action where the young people can respond.
 One idea is to have a laptop available and get young people to type up something as a response to what has been said (obviously delete the less than serious entries!)
-You could even then project the responses on to the screen, or save them and email them around / facebook them etc.
+You could even then project the responses on to the screen, or save them and message them around the group later.